UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 - This algorithm has more overheads than normal matrix multiplication.
 Asymptotic improvement does not mean it's better for all sizes of problems!
 For small matrices, the additional overheads of Strassen multiplication make it slower than the straightforward method.
 As a result, most implementations actually transition to regular matrix multiplication when the sub-matrices get to be small enough in size that this becomes more efficient.
 This kind of behavioural change is very common when optimising for performance.
 - The Strassen algorithm is less numerically stable than the simple method, although not so much so as to be an issue in typical applications.
 This is again a common trade off with code optimised for speed, and something to bear in mind if you know that you have to deal with unstable edge cases.

 So is this the best known performance for matrix multiplication?
 Not quite!
-The best known algorithm for matrix multiplication is $\sim O(n^{2.37...})$, but this are unusable in practice.
+The best known algorithm for matrix multiplication is $\sim O(n^{2.37...})$, but this is unusable in practice.
 It is an example of what is called a _galactic algorithm_; algorithms which have better asymptotic behaviour, but whose overheads are so large that they actually perform worse for any input that could physically fit on any plausible machine.
 It is a good reminder that asymptotic behaviour isn't everything!

 ## Formal Definition: "Big O" Notation